BiocPy/.github/profile/README.md

-# BiocPy: Porting Bioconductor's Representations to Python
+# BiocPy: enabling Bioconductor workflows in Python

 **BiocPy is an effort to bring core data structures and representations from [Bioconductor](https://www.bioconductor.org) to Python.**